sanjin94/HFMpred/README.md

     - open app directory

-    - run therminal in it
+    - run terminal in it

     - start the app with command 'streamlit run HFMpred_app.py'